uikit/uikit-site/docs/pages/height.md

 ## Match height

 To expand all children of a container to the same height regardless of their content, for example inside a grid, add the `uk-height-match` attribute.
-You can change the height matching behavior by setting the `target` or `row` option to the attribute.
+You can change the height-matching behavior by setting the `target` or `row` option to the attribute.
 [Learn more](javascript.md#component-configuration)

 | Option   | Value   | Default | Description                                                                                                                                                                                                                              |
 | -------- | ------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |